dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 ---
-title: "Multi-Bindings"
+title: "Multi-bindings"
-description: "This article explains how to attach a collection of Binding objects to a single binding target property using the MultiBinding class." ms.date: 01/19/2022
+description: "In .NET MAUI, a collection of Binding objects can be attached to a single binding target property using the MultiBinding class." ms.date: 01/19/2022
 ---

-# Multi-Bindings
+# Multi-bindings

-A .NET Multi-platform App UI (.NET MAUI) Multi-bindings provide the ability to attach a collection of `Binding` objects to a single binding target property.
-They are created with the `MultiBinding` class, which evaluates all of its `Binding` objects, and returns a single value through a `IMultiValueConverter` instance provided by your application.
+.NET Multi-platform App UI (.NET MAUI) multi-bindings provide the ability to attach a collection of `Binding` objects to a single binding target property.
+They are created with the `MultiBinding` class, which evaluates all of its `Binding` objects and returns a single value through a `IMultiValueConverter` instance provided by your app.
 In addition, `MultiBinding` reevaluates all of its `Binding` objects when any of the bound data changes.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]